-Top Five Chinese New Year Legends
+Top 5 Chinese New Year Legends

 1. The Horrific Monster Called Nian

 Long ago, a horrific monster named Nian (年) terrorized the people of Ancient China.
 On the eve of every New Year, Nian would descend upon villages and ravaged all crops and livestock.
 Worse, any child out in the countryside during Nian’s arrival would forever disappear.
 To protect themselves from this menace, villagers boarded themselves up in their homes or fled to the mountains.
-Misery therefore always accompanied the arrival of the New Year.
+Misery therefore always accompanied the arrival of a New Year.

-Incidentally, the Chinese character for Nian is the same as that for “year”.
+Of note, the Chinese character for Nian is the same as that for “year”.
 The Chinese phrase for celebrating the New Year is also guo nian (过年), which translates to passing over the New Year.
-With reference to this Chinese New Year legend, the same phrase could thus also mean to survive Nian/the New Year.
+With reference to this Chinese New Year legend, the same phrase could thus mean to survive Nian/the New Year.
 Whether or not this monster truly existed in the past, the practices of displaying red and burning firecrackers continue to this day.
 In countries where firecrackers are banned, loud music and boisterous performances are used in replacement.